IT4Change/IT4C.dev/docs/people/mathias-lenz.md

 Besides computer technology there are commitments and interests in

 - Deleicious and healthy food and cooking
-- Msic - fine patterns and lyrics
+- Music - rhythms and lyrics
 - Human connections
 - Literature
 - Time exchange